Japanese Fried Chicken

 Drain the chicken on kitchen paper or a wire rack.

-What to Serve with Popcorn Chicken
+What to Serve with Japanese Fried Chicken

 Ingredients